albertogasparin/react-magnetic-di/README.md

   ],
 ```

-If you are using Create React App or babel macros, you don't need the babel plugin: just import from `react-magnetic-di/macro` (see next paragraph).
+If you are using Create React App or babel macros, you don't need the babel plugin: just import the methods from `react-magnetic-di/macro` (see next example).

-### Using dependency injection in your components
+### Using injection replacement in your components

-Given a component with complex UI interaction or data dependencies, like a Modal or an Apollo Query, we want to be able integration test it without necessarily test those other dependencies.
-To achieve that, we mark such dependencies in the `render` function of the class component:
+Given a component with complex UI interaction or data dependencies, like a Modal or an Apollo Query, we want to easily be able to integration test it.
+To achieve that, we "mark" such dependencies in the `render` function of the class component:

 ```jsx
 import React, { Component } from 'react';